Growing Sugarcane

 Crop Nutrition Advice

-Everything you need to know about Sugarcane fertilization, best practice, suitable products, field trials and more.
+Everything you need to know about sugarcane fertilization, best practice, suitable products, field trials and more.

 • Sugarcane consists of four principal parts, the root system, the stalk, the leaves and the inflorescences.